renesas-rz/rzv_ai_sdk/Q04_fish_classification/readme.md

 |output.mp4 | sample video |
 |fish_classification | application file. |

-Follow the steps mentioned below to deploy the project on RZ/V2L Board.
+Follow the steps mentioned below to deploy the project on RZ/V2L Evaluation Board Kit.
-* At the `/home/root/tvm` directory of the rootfs (on SD Card) for RZ/V2L board.
+1. Copy following files to the `/home/root/tvm` directory of the rootfs (on SD Card) for RZ/V2L Evaluation Board Kit.
-   * Copy the files present in [exe](./exe) directory, which are listed in the table above.
+   1. The files present in [exe](./exe) directory, which are listed in the table above.
-   * Copy the generated `fish_classification` application file if the application file is built at [build stage](#application-build-stage)
+   2. The generated `fish_classification` application file if the application file is built at [build stage](#application-build-stage)

-* Check if libtvm_runtime.so is there on `/usr/lib64` directory of the rootfs (SD card) RZ/V2L board.
+2. Check if libtvm_runtime.so is there on `/usr/lib64` directory of the rootfs (SD card) RZ/V2L Evaluation Board Kit.

 ##### Folder Structure in the board
 ```sh